Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 Then, a knock on the door of the arms room.

 Rayull, using magic that would be considered exceptionally difficult for even a human, expands his magical signature out through the house.
-Surely Knight Sensitivity, in the township proper, will feel the abrupt removal of his soul.
+Surely Knight Sensitivity, in the township proper, will feel the abrupt removal of his soul should something happen.
 He does not stop Perran from opening the door.

 She twists the knob, and the scent of jasmine is now twisted with something else.